 Physical distancing between passengers who travel on dedicated school transport is not required, but it remains important to be cautious and exercise personal responsibility.
 Pupils should be supported to understand that, where possible, it is safer to keep a distance from other people.
 As a precautionary measure, we recommend that 1m distancing between drivers and children and young people on dedicated school transport should continue to be observed where possible.

 Existing arrangements for cleaning, hygiene and ventilation on school transport should continue and they remain important mitigations alongside the wearing of face coverings.
-Further detail on these existing mitigations is in Mitigations in detail (Annex A of the PDF).

 Children and young people can now continue to engage in all drama, music, PE and dance activity in schools, indoors and outdoors.

 Safety mitigations should continue to apply in relevant settings where these activities are taking place (e.g. good ventilation, enhanced hygiene, etc.).

 People in the highest risk group (previously those on the shielding list)